myriad007/Route-53-acme-client-for-Stalwart-Mail-Server/README.md

 Step 2: Deploy the ACME Client
 Start the acme-client container.

-It will issue certificates for your domains and copy them into:
+It will issue certificates for your domains and copy them into /opt/etc/certs.

-/opt/etc/certs
 Step 3: Register Certificates in Stalwart
 In the Stalwart UI, navigate to: Management → Settings → Certificate → Add Certificate

-Add your domain’s certificate and private key:
+Add your domain’s certificate and private key: %{file:/opt/stalwart/etc/certs/mail.domain.ca/fullchain.pem}% %{file:/opt/stalwart/etc/certs/mail.domain.ca/privkey.pem}%

-%{file:/opt/stalwart/etc/certs/mail.domain.ca/fullchain.pem}%
-%{file:/opt/stalwart/etc/certs/mail.domain.ca/privkey.pem}%
 This updates Stalwart’s config.toml automatically and persists across reboots.

+⚠️ Avoid editing config.toml manually.

 🔁 Repeat this process for each additional domain you want to secure (e.g., mail.example.com, mail.anotherdomain.net).
-Each domain will need its own certificate and private key entry.
+Each domain requires its own certificate and private key entry.
-⚠️ Avoid editing config.toml manually.

 ✅ Notes
 Renewal is handled safely via cron or container entrypoint.

 Certificates are filtered to only deploy for mail* domains.

-Permissions must be correctly set for both containers to ensure smooth operation.
+Permissions must be correctly set for both containers to ensure smooth operation